rohany/rohany.github.io/src/content/home.md

 # About

 I am a software engineering intern at [Cockroach Labs](https://www.cockroachlabs.com/).
-I have previously worked at Uber ATG, where I worked on systems/cloud infrastructure, and Facebook, where I worked on networks.
+I have spent time at Uber ATG, where I worked on systems/cloud infrastructure, and Facebook, where I worked on networks.

 I recently finished my undergraduate at Carnegie Mellon University,